 - Once tofu has drained, discard paper towels and cut tofu into cubes.

 - Heat a large, deep skillet over medium heat and add 1 tablespoon of the ghee or oil (use oil for a vegan version) and heat until oil is shimmering.
 Add tofu and increase heat to medium-high.
 Cook undisturbed for a few minutes or until tofu is browned on the bottoms, then toss around and continue to cook until nicely browned.
 Remove from pan and set aside, keeping warm.

 - Add remaining tablespoon of ghee or oil to the pan over medium heat.
 Add scallions and sauté for about a minute or 2 until softened but not browned.
 Add Thai curry powder and stir around for 30 seconds, then add tomatoes and green beans and toss to coat, then coconut milk and stir everything around together well.
 Adjust heat, partially cover and simmer for about 3 minutes, then stir in tofu to coat with sauce and simmer for 5 more minutes or until heated through.
 Taste and season with salt and pepper as desired.
 Your curry is ready to serve with or without a garnish of cilantro.
 And we like this best with rice.

 - Often in recipes that call for canned coconut milk you can choose between classic style or lite (also sometimes spelled "light").
-I find this dish is fine with the lite, but you could try a fuller-fat coconut milk for a richer finished dish.
+To remain low FODMAP I suggest you use "lite", if using canned, or I highly suggest the UHT coconut milk, which has a larger serving size.